jmorvay/Frinx-docs/FRINX_ODL_Distribution/Operations_Manual/running-frinx-odl-distribution-for-the-first-time.md

+# Running the FRINX ODL Distribution for the first time

 This guide explains how to run the distribution for the first time.
 If you have run it previously, please see [this guide][1]

 ***System requirements***